How to Grow Kiwi

 Until they become fully mature, kiwi plants can be destroyed by many animals.
 So, the gardener should provide the necessary protection.

-Cats are attracted to kiwi plant leaves just as they do towards catnip.
-To prevent cats from getting close to the plants, one can build a fence around the yard, put a chicken wire around each plant and spray repellents.
+Cats are attracted to kiwi plant leaves just as they do to catnip.
+To prevent cats from getting close to the plants, one can build a fence around the yard, put a chicken wire around each plant, and spray repellents.

 Deer also get attracted to the foliage of kiwi plants sometimes.
 One can keep deer out of their yard with either a fence around their yard or chicken wire around their plants.